DE, Texas A&M.

 Previously: 10 Avg.
 15.4 per 34

 At the combine, Lattimore blazed a fast 40 time of 4.36 seconds.
-He could be the first cornerback selected in the 2017 NFL Draft's talented class of corners.
+He could be the first cornerback selected from the 2017 NFL Draft's talented class of corners.
 Against Clemson, Lattimore notched three tackles.
 He racked up seven tackles and gave up a touchdown against Michigan.
 The week before, Lattimore recorded one interception and three three tackles during Ohio State's drubbing of Maryland.
 Against Penn State, Lattimore played well with three tackles and two passes broken up.
 He had excellent games against Tulsa and Oklahoma early in the season.

 Lattimore was excellent in coverage during 2016, and sources from multiple teams tell WalterFootball.com that Lattimore has graded out as a high first-rounder.
 On the year, he totaled 41 tackles with nine passes broken up and four interceptions.

 What helps Lattimore in coverage is that he has both the size to match up against big wideouts and the speed to run with receivers downfield.
 The 6-foot, 192-pounder has teams excited for his skill set, and many believe that Lattimore will be a future No. 1 cover corner in the NFL.